Image of Georg Kalus

 After having set up n8n on a Scaleway instance, I want to try out the pre-configured n8n on an IONOS VPS (Virtual Private Server), which has a very low price of 3€/month for the smallest instance with 4 vCores and 8 GB RAM.

-With the Scaleway instance, I took an easy but rather costly way to use a Scaleway Load Balancer for SSL termination.
 To get the full benefit of the low priced IONOS VPS, I want to make ends meet without additional resources.

 My goal is simple: a n8n instance with a (sub-) domain name pointing to the n8n editor UI.